Bengal famine of 1943: Famine, disease, and the death toll

 An estimated 0.8–3.8 million Bengalis died, out of a population of 60.3 million.
-According to Cormac Ó Gráda "the scholarly consensus is about 2.1 million".
+According to Irish historian Cormac Ó Gráda "the scholarly consensus is about 2.1 million".

 Contemporary mortality statistics were to some degree under-recorded, particularly for the rural areas, where data collecting and reporting was rudimentary even in normal times.
 Thus, many of those who died or migrated were unreported.
 The principal causes of death also changed as the famine progressed in two waves.

 Early on, conditions drifted towards famine at different rates in different Bengal districts.
 The Government of India dated the beginning of the Bengal food crisis from the air raids on Calcutta in December 1942, blaming the acceleration to full-scale famine by May 1943 on the effects of price decontrol.
 However, in some districts the food crisis had begun as early as mid-1942.
 The earliest indications were somewhat obscured, since rural poor were able to draw upon various survival strategies for a few months.
 After December 1942 reports from various commissioners and district officers began to cite a "sudden and alarming" inflation, nearly doubling the price of rice; this was followed in January by reports of distress caused by serious food supply problems.
 In May 1943, six districts – Rangpur, Mymensingh, Bakarganj, Chittagong, Noakhali and Tipperah – were the first to report deaths by starvation.
 Chittagong and Noakhali, both "boat denial" districts in the Ganges Delta (or Sundarbans Delta) area, were the hardest hit.
 In this first wave – from May to October 1943 – starvation was the principal cause of excess mortality (that is, those attributable to the famine, over and above the normal death rates), filling the emergency hospitals in Calcutta and accounting for the majority of deaths in some districts.
 According to the Famine Inquiry Commission report, many victims on the streets and in the hospitals were so emaciated that they resembled "living skeletons".
 While some districts of Bengal were relatively less affected throughout the crisis, no demographic or geographic group was completely immune to increased mortality rates caused by disease – but deaths from starvation were confined to the rural poor.